binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Storage of Secrets

-In this section I discusses some techniques to handle our sensitive information in a safer manner.
+In this section I discuss some techniques to handle our sensitive information in a safer manner.

 #### Private Key Abuse